To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

 Measuring the intensity of pain is often done on scales and are meant to compare the intensity of the patient’s pain at different points in time, not to compare one person’s pain to another.
 The use of pain scales helps the prescriber assess the effectiveness of pain treatment.

-The best scales are brief, valid, require minimal training to use, and use both behavioral and descriptive measures of pain (American Medical Director Association, 2009).
-A scale commonly used rates pain from 0 to 10.
+The best scales are brief, valid, require minimal training to use, and use both behavioral and descriptive measures of pain.20 A scale commonly used rates pain from 0 to 10.
 Another scale allows the patient to rate their pain as no pain, mild pain, moderate pain, severe pain, or unbearable pain.
 Other scales have the patient select the degree of pain on a pictorial scale with facial expressions.
 Pain maps are helpful in individuals who have a difficult time speaking.
-Pain maps have a front and rear view of the body on a piece of paper and the patient marks the location of the pain and rates the severity of the pain.
+Pain maps have a front and rear view of the body on a piece of paper, and the patient marks the location of the pain and rates the severity of the pain.

 Psychological factors that contribute to the pain should also be assessed.
 It is important for patients to have reasonable expectations about the pain and its management.